lak3r/SchoolWork/comms7100/Project3/Readme.txt

 in a compiler.
 I'm using the minGW compiler from http://mingw-w64.org/doku.php/download/mingw-builds but it should work with any fortran compiler, windows or linux.

+Just run is using
+Project3
+It knows what file will have the data in it